Comfort women: Apologies and compensation 1951–2009

-In 1951, at the start of negotiations, the South Korean government initially demanded $364 million in compensation for Koreans forced into labor and military service during the Japanese occupation: $200 per survivor, $1,650 per death and $2,000 per injured person.
-Japan offered to compensate the victims, but South Korea insisted that Japan simply give the South Korean government financial aid instead.
+The governments of South Korea and Japan maintained a cold relationship during the first republic under President Syngman Rhee.
+After several failed normalisation talks, no formal diplomatic relations were ever established by Rhee's ousting in 1960.
+The second republic under Prime Minister Jang Myeon made some progress on these talks, but this government was overthrown only a year later in the 1961 May 16 coup, and normalisation was once again delayed.
+The third republic was led by Park Chung-hee, a military strongman who served in the Japanese-aligned Manchukuo army during World War II.
+His administration placed high priority on normalising ties between the two states in order to facilitate his plans for economic modernisation and industrialisation.
+In talks between the two sides around 1964, Park's side initially demanded $364 million in compensation for Koreans forced into labor and military service during the Japanese occupation: $200 per survivor, $1,650 per death and $2,000 per injured person.
+Tokyo offered to compensate the victims directly, but Seoul insisted that Japan simply give the South Korean government financial aid instead.
 In the final agreement reached in the 1965 treaty, Japan provided an $800 million aid and low-interest loan package over 10 years.
-South Korean government "spent most of the money on economic development, focusing on infrastructure and the promotion of heavy industry".
+Park's government "spent most of the money on economic development, focusing on infrastructure and the promotion of heavy industry".